307 Auburndale Avenue

 Auburndale, MA 02466

-I am pleased to have joined Needham Psychotherapy Associates in October of 2014.
-Becoming a member of this unique and diverse group of mental health clinicians provides me with an exciting opportunity to treat people in a multidisciplinary practice where communication and collaboration, both values of great importance to me, are highly regarded.
+I am gratified to be a member of this unique and diverse group of mental health clinicians.
+Membership in this group provides me with the opportunity to treat people in a multidisciplinary practice where communication and collaboration, both values of great importance to me, are highly regarded.

 I am a general adult psychiatrist, trained to work with people over 21, who are seeking help with issues such as depression, anxiety and other mood disorders.

 My initial evaluation of patients, whether they are coming to me for therapy, or a medication consultation, involves a complete history, both psychiatric and medical.
 I explain recommendations about therapy and medication in detail.
 I discuss the indications for and choices of different medications, side effects, and the possible non-medication alternatives.
 I feel that patients are partners in the treatment relationship.
 It is important to me to spend sufficient time with people in doing a diagnostic assessment so that I am certain that I am making treatment recommendations for the appropriate diagnosis, and not simply based on symptoms taken out of context.

 Prior to coming to Needham Psychotherapy Associates, I maintained a full or part-time private practice in Newton for over 20 years.
 I previously worked at Westwood Lodge Hospital, Faulkner Hospital, and Student Mental Health Services at Boston University.
 I will continue to be available to see patients in my Newton office both in person and via Telehealth.